phoe/articles/2022-01-30-load-time-value/README.md

 # `LOAD-TIME-VALUE`, or How I Started Worrying About `STATIC-LET` Again

-Usually you are not supposed to know whether a piece of Lisp code has been compiled or is being interpreted without compilation.
-In particular, compiling a Lisp program shouldn't change its semantics in any way, right?
+Usually you are not supposed to know whether a piece of Common Lisp code has been compiled or is being interpreted without compilation.
+It's possible to observe e.g. that macroexpanders are not called in code that has been already compiled, and variables like `*COMPILE-FILE-PATHNAME*` are bound when a file is being compiled - but, in particular, compiling a Common Lisp program shouldn't change its semantics in any way, right?

 See, there is one thing that *surely* is an exception to that rule.
 It is specified in a way that allows it to differ in terms of how it behaves between compiled and non-compiled code: `LOAD-TIME-VALUE`, which I recently used to implement `STATIC-LET`.